Military War Crimes Cases and Cases Arising in Areas of Combat Operations – Military Defense Lawyer

 Both Mr. Stevens and Mr. Spinner are recommended defense attorneys by the United American Patriots (UAP), a charitable organization that raises funding and assistance for military members accused of “war crimes” (http://unitedpatriots.org/).

-Mr. Stevens has defended members of Special Forces, Special Operations, and conventional military members facing allegations arising in areas of combat operations.
+Attorney Richard V. Stevens has defended members of Special Forces, Special Operations, and conventional military members facing allegations arising in areas of combat operations, as well as allegations of “war crimes.”
 These cases have included:

 - An Army officer accused of solicitation to commit the murder of Iraqi al Qaeda terrorist insurgents during combat operations in Iraq (UCMJ Article 118) (after lengthy and hotly contested investigation, case dropped prior to charging).